vyhuang/engleri/README.md

     - include declarations `<==include==><==>`, `<==i><==>`
         - signifies which passages' ink code should be loaded
         - must be at the top of the passage
-        - only one is allowed per passage
+        - only one section is allowed per passage
     ```
     <==require==>
     @passage_name